IZGateway/izgw-transform/docs/Preconditions.md

 ## Overview

-This document aims to describe the different Preconditions available in the the Transformation Service and how to configure them in JSON.
+This document aims to describe the different Preconditions available in the Transformation Service and how to configure them in JSON.

 A UI will ultimately be made available for configuring Preconditions.
 This document, however, will detail how to configure the Preconditions in the underlying JSON configuration which can be used with the API.